Flinsch/flangee77/docs/strings-and-encodings.md

 These types are simple &ldquo;typedefs&rdquo; of corresponding types from the C++ Standard Library.

-The intention of these types is to emphasize the respective encoding a little more semantically, especially with regard to `cl7::astring` and `cl7::u8string`, as a contrast to `std::string`, which can contain &ldquo;any&rdquo; encoding, ASCII, ANSI, UTF-8, ISO 8859, etc.
+The intention of these types is to emphasize the respective encoding a little more semantically, especially with regard to `cl7::astring` and `cl7::u8string`, as a contrast to `std::string`, which can contain any one-byte character encoding, ASCII, ANSI, UTF-8, ISO 8859, etc.
 If you need the flexibility of `std::string`, you can still use it, even in parallel with the types of this framework (which are just typedefs anyway).
-You just have to be aware of which encoding you are using (which you &ldquo;have&rdquo; to do anyway).
 This framework also sometimes uses `std::string` etc. here and there (internally), but more for utility and compatibility purposes.

 Regarding &ldquo;best practices,&rdquo; the different string types are used within this framework as follows (which you can follow in your own code, but of course you don't have to):